dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 **SSO and Different Users**

-With SSO enabled between clients, the same user is used for all trusted clients:
+With SSO enabled between clients, the same user is used for all sharing clients:
 - User logs in to client-A as "alice@example.com"
-- User accesses client-B (trusted by client-A) → automatically authenticated as "alice@example.com"
+- User accesses client-B (client-A shares with client-B) → automatically authenticated as "alice@example.com"
-- SSO reuses the identity from the trusting client
+- SSO reuses the identity from the sharing client

-If user needs to login as different identity to a trusted client:
+If user needs to login as different identity to a sharing client:
 - Use `prompt=login` to force re-authentication
 - This creates new ClientState for that client with potentially different user